plone/documentation/about/askforhelp.rst

 Here are some general key rules users need to follow in creating a new topic.

-- ALWAYS start with searching before you ask a question.
+- Always start with searching before you ask a question.
    Most of your questions were probably already answered by someone else in the past.

    Save your and our time by searching the web first.

+How to search:

+- Pick meaningful keywords from the log entry.
+- Sometimes searching for the entire error message works!

 Where to search:

 - Google - Before asking for help, make a Google search with related keywords.
-Pick meaningful keywords from the log entry.
-Sometimes searching for the entire error message works!

 - `Plone Community Forums <https://community.plone.org/>`_ - help and discussion forums